 If you’re using an AMD graphics card but randomly run into display issues, you may want to reinstall the AMD drivers to fix it.
 In this post, we’ll walk you through the entire process to reinstall AMD drivers easily and quickly.

 2 steps to reinstall AMD drivers:

 Step 1 – Uninstall AMD drivers in Device Manager

 First off, you need to remove the AMD drivers completely from your PC.
-Simply go to Device Manager, a Windows built-in tool for viewing and controlling hardware, to uninstall the AMD drivers.
+Simply go to Device Manager, a Windows built-in tool for viewing and controlling hardware, to do this.

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run dialog.
 Then, type devmgmt.msc in the field and click OK.